Date: 3 January 2015. Bandwidth Blues

 be shopping for a better deal at the expiration of my contract, the

 four was upped to five gigs.

 I have used 4.981 of my 5 gig allotment.
 Ouch.

 Of course I can use more, and

 Verizon is perfectly happy to bill me for the extra.
-It's $15 per
+It is $15 per

 gig or portion thereof for being stupid.
 I simply cannot afford that

 added expense.
 The connection itself is stretching my budget.
-It's
+The

 The Verizon wireless plan is also

 my means of communicating with the outside world.
 Without this